 There are many video platforms available.
 Some of them have become useful for more specific types of marketing.
 Those are discussed further down.
 What we’ll talk about here is your business YouTube channel.

-Our video marketing services include setting up your YouTube account if your don’t have one already.
+Our video marketing services include setting up your YouTube account if you don’t have one already.
 We also create your own Youtube channel.
 This is where all your company-created videos will go.
-Having your own channel builds trust and credibility.
+Having your channel builds trust and credibility.
 It also gives you a more personal connection to your audience.
-Additionally, we build more traffic by adding your YouTube channel link to the social icons on your site.
+Additionally, we build more traffic by adding your YouTube channel link to your site’s social icons.

 We Tell a Your Story with a Series of Videos

-Depending on your product or service, as well as the demographics you’re targeting, you may want to produce a series of short videos that lead the viewer through a story that you tell.
-It could be about how your company was formed, or how you discovered, developed and built your product, or perhaps a story of how and why services became so successful.
+Depending on your product or service and the demographics you’re targeting, you may want to produce a series of short videos that lead the viewer through a story that you tell.
+It could be about how your company was formed, or how you discovered, developed, and built your product, or perhaps a story of how and why services became so successful.

 We Get Your Customers to Tell Their Stories

-Videos featuring your customers not only creates a stronger personal connection, those watching will more likely respond to the content more than videos about your company or product features.
+Videos featuring your customers create a stronger personal connection than watching will more likely respond to the content more than videos about your company or product features.

-One or our clients was marketing a product for migraine headaches and wanted us to create a video to get viewers inspired enough to click to their landing page.
-We decided to create two short videos: One featuring a few of their customers and second only about the product and features.
-We were only able to get phone recordings of their experiences but put pictures and movement to the audio, which created a homegrown personal feel.
-Guess which video got the more views?
-About 70% of combined viewing audience watched the testimonials video compared to 30% for the product features video.
+One of our clients was marketing a product for migraine headaches and wanted us to create a video to get viewers inspired enough to click on their landing page.
+We decided to create two short videos: One featuring a few of their customers and the second only about the product and features.
+We could only get phone recordings of their experiences but put pictures and movement to the audio, which created a homegrown personal feel.
+Guess which video got more views?
+About 70% of the combined viewing audience watched the testimonials video compared to 30% for the product features video.

 However, it was difficult to determine the direct impact these videos had on website visits and sales because Google Analytics can’t track those who watched a video then visited the website 30 or more days later.
 The facts remain: Testimonials do work and will help sell your products or services.

-Longer content forms are not as popular, especially for videos, due to the rise of social media.
+Longer content forms are not as popular, especially for videos, due to social media’s rise.
 Your message needs to be short but comprehensive and easily understood.

 Instagram only allows videos up to one minute in length.
-Vine (Twitter) allows only six second looping videos.
+Vine (Twitter) allows only six-second looping videos.
 This micro-video format makes it easy for users to view your embedded video message on these social feeds.
-It also makes it imperative you get the right message out in a hurry and in a way that gets them interested enough to click to your website, share with others or at least remember your brand.
+It also makes it imperative you get the right message out in a hurry and in a way that gets them interested enough to click on your website, share with others, or at least remember your brand.

 We Produce Tips and Tricks Videos

-A great way to connect with your customers is creating a series of videos on how to use your products.
-You can also post videos about what a service call will be like when they call to make an appointment.
+A great way to connect with your customers is by creating a series of videos on how to use your products.
+You can also post videos about what a service call will be like when making an appointment.
 You may also want to produce clips about the industry you’re in.